E. O. Wilson: Early life, family and education

-Education

-Wilson said he went to 15 or 16 schools during 11 years of schooling.
-He was concerned that he might not be able to afford to go to a university, and he tried to enlist in the United States Army, intending to earn U.S. government financial support for his education.
-He failed the Army medical examination due to his impaired eyesight, but was able to afford to enroll in the University of Alabama, where he earned his Bachelor of Science in 1949 and Master of Science in biology in 1950.
+Wilson has stated he attended 15 or 16 schools during 11 years of schooling.
+He was concerned that he might not be able to afford to go to a university, and he tried to enlist in the US Army, intending to earn federal government financial support for his education.
+He failed the Army medical examination due to his impaired eyesight, but he was able to afford enroll at the University of Alabama, where he earned his Bachelor of Science in 1949 and Master of Science in biology in 1950.
 The next year, Wilson transferred to Harvard University.

 Appointed to the Harvard Society of Fellows, he traveled on overseas expeditions, collecting ant species from Cuba and Mexico and traveling the South Pacific, including Australia, New Guinea, Fiji, and New Caledonia, as well as to Sri Lanka.
 In 1955, he received his Ph.D. and married Irene Kelley.

 In Letters to a Young Scientist, Wilson stated his IQ was measured as 123.